 The Bea Medicine Award

 The Society for Applied Anthropology honors the memory of Dr. Beatrice Medicine with an annual student travel scholarship.
 The scholarship provides financial support for two students (graduate or undergraduate) to attend the annual meeting of the Society.
-Two awards ($500 each) will be made to attend the Annual Meeting of the SfAA.
+Up to four awards ($500 each) will be made to attend the Annual Meeting of the SfAA.

 The scholarship celebrates the life and legacy of Beatrice Medicine, an internationally prominent anthropologist who passed away in December 2005.
 Dr. Medicine was a descendant on both sides of her family from the Lakota, and an enrolled member of the Standing Rock Sioux Tribe.
 This heritage found reflection in her life’s work -- an impressive record of teaching, research, and service, which focused on understanding and tolerance within the broader human condition and particularly toward Native peoples.
 Notable among this body of work were two recent volumes, Learning to be an Anthropologist and Remaining Native (University of Illinois Press, 2001) and Drinking and Sobriety Among the Lakota Sioux (AltaMira Press, 2006).